-The average duration of an ISO 27001 pentest is between 5 to 30 person days, but it is dependent on the size and the scope of the assessment.
+The average duration of an ISO 27001 pentest is between 5 and 30 person days, but it depends on the size and the scope of the assessment.
 Security testing of large and complex scopes can last multiple weeks.
-This is what we have observed for most pentests that have ISO 27001 compliance as the main driver.
+This is what we have observed for most pentests with ISO 27001 compliance as the main driver.

-We recommend buyers caution with penetration testing providers offering “fast and cheap” pentests that only last one, two, or three days.
-These assessments are usually performed almost entirely using automated scanners, or at best, they follow a standard penetration testing checklist without any “hacker mindset” or creativity.
-In such cases, there is a very high probability that vulnerabilities are missed, and your organization will be left with a false sense of security.
+We recommend buyers be cautious with penetration testing providers offering “fast and cheap” pentests that only last one, two, or three days.
+These assessments are usually performed almost entirely using automated scanners, or at best; they follow a standard penetration testing checklist without any “hacker mindset” or creativity.
+In such cases, there is a high probability that vulnerabilities are missed, and your organization will be left with a false sense of security.

-A general guideline is that any penetration test for ISO 27001 performed in less than 40 hours for a small to medium-sized scope (e.g., a web application or a small network) indicates that there was not enough time to manually examine your systems and explore every attack vector thoroughly.
+A general guideline is that any penetration test for ISO 27001 performed in less than 40 hours for a small to medium-sized scope (e.g., a web application or a small network) indicates insufficient time to manually examine your systems and thoroughly explore every attack vector.